nesi/python-package-training/_lessons/python-package/03-build.md

     defopt.run(greeting)
 ```

+Together, these files will expose the `talk` function and the `cli.py` script.

+## The pyproject.toml file

+To build the project, we need to provide additional information about the project.
+This additional information is captured in a `pyproject.toml` file.

 Create a `pyproject.toml` file that contains the list of build tools, describes the project, lists the build dependencies, the scripts and other metadata.
 An example is shown below:
 ```